MartinStokroos/nexus_base_ros/README.md

 * Block diagram of the Nexus base controller

-The blockdiagram shows the internal structure of the *nexus_base_controller* node.
+The block diagram shows the internal structure of the *nexus_base_controller* node.

 ![Nexus base controller](base_controller_block_diagram.png  "Nexus base controller")

 ## Launching the example project
-The tele-operation demo can be launched after connecting a game pad (tested with *Logitech F710*) and the wheel base USB-interface with the platform computer (small formfactor PC or Raspberry Pi 3B).
+The tele-operation demo can be launched after connecting a game pad (tested with *Logitech F710*) and the wheel base USB-interface with the platform computer (small form factor PC or Raspberry Pi 3B).
 Check if the game pad is present by typing:

 `ls -l /dev/input/js0`